-Do you have a bundle of bananas just browning on your counter and a bag of chocolate in your pantry just screaming to be used?
-Then you need to make these Espresso Chocolate Banana Cupcakes and put those ingredients to work!
-Fluffy cupcakes with chunks of banana, topped with rich chocolate espresso frosting that tastes like a mini banana split.
+Chocolate Banana Cupcakes are what you make with bananas browning on the counter and a bag of chocolate in your pantry just screaming to be used.
+These fluffy cupcakes with chunks of banana, topped with rich chocolate espresso frosting that tastes like a mini banana split!

 Tips for Banana Cupcakes